-The minimum age range for Snapchat is 13 years old.
-Snapchat requires users to enter their date of birth before signing up and bars users below this age from creating an account.
+The minimum age range for Instagram is 13 years old.
+Instagram requires users to enter their date of birth before signing up and bars users below this age from creating an account.

 Time on the app

-- Emphasise that respecting others’ privacy is as important online as it is in person.
-They should not share their friend’s secrets or share anything sent to them with others that would violate another’s privacy.
+● Emphasise that respecting others’ privacy is as important online as it is in person.
+They should not share their friend’s private information or share anything sent to them with others that would violate another’s privacy.
 Teaching your child the value of respecting others in the digital sphere is an important life skill for children to learn.

-- It is worth discussing with your teen that sending inappropriate images on Snapchat is never a good idea.
-Images can be saved all too easily in this app.
+● It is worth discussing with your teen that sending inappropriate images on Instagram is never a good idea.
+Images can be saved by recipients in direct message conversations and could easily be shared outside of this private conversation.
 A conversation with your child that underlines that anyone requesting such images does not have your teen’s best interest at heart is an essential conversation to have with your teenager.